Jan Romein

-Jan Marius Nicolas Romein (30 October 1893 - 16 July 1962) was a Dutch historian, journalist, literary scholar and professor of history at the University of Amsterdam.
+Jan Marius Romein (30 October 1893 - 16 July 1962) was a Dutch historian, journalist, literary scholar and professor of history at the University of Amsterdam.
 A Marxist and a student of Huizinga, Romein is remembered for his popularizing books of Dutch national history, jointly authored with his wife Annie Romein-Verschoor.
 His work has been translated into English, German, French, Italian, Polish, Indonesian and Japanese.